ubinux/dnf-plugin-tui/README.md

 ```
 #### 3.1.3.1 install
-&emsp;&emsp; After enter into "install",the tui will list some ways for user to install package.
+&emsp;&emsp; After enter into "install", the tui will list some ways for user to install package.
 ```
         ┌─────────────────────────┤ Select install type ├──────────────────────────┐
         │                                                                          │